catppuccin/musicbee/README.md

 -   [x] Find all the still unthemed bits
 -   [x] Theme for each palette
 -   [x] Themes for different colours in each palette
--   [ ] Bring icons into theme - in progress
+-   [ ] Bring icons into theme - still in progress
 -   [ ] Version without accented main bar
 -   [ ] See if I can get the XML to make any sense
 -   [ ] Any other general improvements